datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 ![ ]({{ site.baseurl }}/images/rfigs/dc-tabular-time-series/TS05-Plotting-Time-Series-ggplot-In-R/format-x-axis-labels-1.png)

 ### Adjust Date Ticks
 We can adjust the date ticks too.
 In this instance, having 1 tick per year may be enough.
 If we have the `scales` package loaded, we can use `breaks=date_breaks("1 year")` within the `scale_x_datetime` element to create a tick for every year.
 We can adjust this as needed (e.g. 10 days, 30 days, 1 month).

-> FROM R HELP (`?date_breaks`): width	an interval specification, one of "sec",
+> From R HELP (`?date_breaks`): `width` an interval specification, one of "sec",
 > "min", "hour", "day", "week", "month", "year".
 Can be by an integer and a
 > space, or followed by "s".

     #format x-axis: dates
-    AirTempDailyb <- AirTempDaily +
+    AirTempDaily_6mo <- AirTempDaily +
         (scale_x_datetime(breaks=date_breaks("6 months"),
           labels=date_format("%b %y")))

-    AirTempDailyb
+    AirTempDaily_6mo

 ![ ]({{ site.baseurl }}/images/rfigs/dc-tabular-time-series/TS05-Plotting-Time-Series-ggplot-In-R/format-x-axis-label-ticks-1.png)

     #format x-axis: dates
-    AirTempDailyb <- AirTempDaily +
+    AirTempDaily_1y <- AirTempDaily +
         (scale_x_datetime(breaks=date_breaks("1 year"),
           labels=date_format("%b %y")))

-    AirTempDailyb
+    AirTempDaily_1y

 ![ ]({{ site.baseurl }}/images/rfigs/dc-tabular-time-series/TS05-Plotting-Time-Series-ggplot-In-R/format-x-axis-label-ticks-2.png)

 <i class="fa fa-star"></i> **Data Tip:**  We can adjust the tick spacing and
 format for x- and y-axes using `scale_x_continuous` or `scale_y_continuous` to format a continue variable.
-Check out `?scale_x_` (tab complete to view the various x and y scale options) {: .notice }
+Check out `?scale_x_` (tab complete to view the various x and y scale options)
+{: .notice }

-## ggplot- Subset by Time
+## ggplot - Subset by Time
-Sometimes we want to scale the x or y axis to a particular time subset without subsetting the entire `data_frame`.
+Sometimes we want to scale the x- or y-axis to a particular time subset without subsetting the entire `data_frame`.
 To do this, we can define start and end times.
-We can then define the `limits` in the `scale_x_datetime` object as follows:
+We can then define the `limits` in the `scale_x_datetime` object as
+follows:

 `scale_x_datetime(limits=start.end) +`